MicrosoftDocs/dynamics365smb-docs/business-central/shopify/walkthrough-setting-up-and-using-shopify.md

 * Product titles, images, and prices.
 * Availability indicator (sold out for out-of-stock products).

-Choose any product that can be sold, for example `BERLIN Swivel Chair, yellow`.
+Choose any product that can be sold, for example, the `BERLIN Swivel Chair, yellow`.
 Notice that the description contains item attributes.

 Choose the **Buy it now** button and proceed to checkout.

 1. In the **Email or mobile phone number** field, enter `cl@contoso.com` (or email where you want to receive order and shipping confirmations).
 2. In the **First name** and **Last name**, enter `Claudia Lawson`.
 3. Enter the local address.
-4. Enable the **Save this information for next time** checkbox.
+4. Choose the **Save this information for next time** checkbox.
 5. Choose the **Continue to shipping** button.
 6. Keep `Standard` as the shipping method and then choose the **Continue to payment** button.
 7. Select `10%` tip.